Beyond "Fairness:" Structural (In)justice Lenses on AI for Education: Where Might We Go From Here?

 We, along with others in AI more broadly (e.g., \cite{benjamin2019captivating}), argue that the field of learning science and educational AI needs new, more radical visions for equitable learning futures.
 Visions for the kinds of technologies that can be built are shaped by what has been called ``\textit{socio-technical imaginaries}'', or: \begin{quote} \textit{The collectively held, institutionally stabilized, and publicly performed visions of desirable futures, animated by shared understandings of forms of social life and social order attainable through, and supportive of, advances in science and technology} \citep{jasanoff2015dreamscapes}. \end{quote} The socio-technical imaginaries of our current field of educational AI are shaped and circumscribed by the historical legacy of the matrix of domination in education and technology.
 But they can be remade.
 To do this, we are inspired by Keyes et al.’s call for \textit{counterpower}, or what they call emancipatory autonomy in human-computer interaction, or, more simply, anarchist HCI \citep{keyes2019human}.
 For them, counterpower involves fostering community-appropriate and community-determined research and design, both between researchers and stakeholders as well as within the research community itself (here, learning science and educational AI), akin to what Asad et al. have referred to as ``academic accomplices'', or scholars whose research is designed to support (rather than displace) the already ongoing justice work on communities \citep{asad2019academic}.
-This move towards counterpower would involve giving everyone, not simply a privileged few, the means to shape the forms of socio-technical educational systems.
+This move towards counterpower would involve everyone, not simply a privileged few, in taking control over the means to shape the forms of socio-technical educational systems\footnote{One can see echoes of calls for liberatory approaches to technology more generally \citep[e.g.,][]{benjamin2019captivating,winchester2018afrofuturism,tierney2019dismantlings}, and tensions in political traditions between participation and paternalism \citep[e.g.,][]{cooke2001participation,moir2013design}.}.
 What might such counterpower look like for learning science research, and how might it lead to new socio-technical imaginaries for educational AI?